carlohamalainen/carlohamalainen.github.io/_posts/2012-04-05-home-brew-fridge-thermostat.md

 Author: Brooke

 I just bought the same model temp controller to turn my bar fridge into a cheese cave.
-I&#8217;m trying to maintain 10 degrees for aging my cheeses, but I&#8217;m having trouble as I&#8217;ve plugged it all in, set the temp but it is not cooling down to the 10 degrees.
+I'm trying to maintain 10 degrees for aging my cheeses, but I'm having trouble as I've plugged it all in, set the temp but it is not cooling down to the 10 degrees.
 Do you need to set the temp while your fridge is below the desired temp to get the controller to work properly?
 Thanks.

 Date: 2013-01-03 20:39:14 UTC